 ||Institutional funding for U.S.-based institutions/organizations with 501(C)3 status

-The Japan Foundation New York office (JFNY) accepts applications for projects that take place within the
+The Japan Foundation New York office (JFNY) accepts applications from non-profit organizations for projects that take place within the

-37 states east of Rocky Mountains listed below for the JFNY Grant throughout the year.
+37 states east of Rocky Mountains listed below for the JFNY Grant for Arts & Culture on a rolling basis throughout the year.
 This grant aims to support projects that will further understanding of Japanese arts and culture.
 Successful projects may be granted up to $5,000.
 Priority will be given to those projects that have secured additional funding from sources other than the Japan Foundation.